 Leucine-rich repeat kinase 2 protein (LRRK2) is the product of the LRRK2 gene.
-LRRK2 was originally discovered independently by two groups as the gene located within the so-called PARK8 locus - a region on chromosome 12 associated with autosomal dominant late-onset parkinsonism (Paisan-Ruiz et al., 2004; Zimprich et al., 2004).
-Mutations in LRRK2 are now accepted as one of the most common causes of familial PD (Nalls et al., 2014; Kluss et al., 2019).
-Pathogenic LRRK2 mutations give rise to phenotypes that, at the individual level, are clinically indistinguishable from those of sporadic PD, including age of onset, symptoms, and patterns of neurodegeneration in nigrostriatal dopaminergic neurons.
-Post-mortem LRRK2 brains also display accumulation of Lewy Bodies proteinaceous aggregates typically enriched in α -synuclein and ubiquitin - that are a pathological hallmark of PD (Kalia et al., 2015).
-Curiously, LRRK2 brains also frequently display Tau protein pathology; although the gene encoding Tau, MAPT, has been strongly implicated in sporadic PD via genome-wide association studies (GWAS), the accumulation of Tau is usually associated with other neurodegenerative conditions including Alzheimer's disease (Iqbal et al., 2010; Nalls et al., 2014).
+LRRK2 was originally discovered independently by two groups as the gene located within the so-called PARK8 locus-a region on chromosome 12 associated with autosomal dominant late-onset parkinsonism (Paisan-Ruiz et al., 2004; Zimprich et al., 2004).
+Mutations in LRRK2 are now accepted as one of the most common causes of familial PD (Kluss et al., 2019; Nalls et al., 2014).
+Pathogenic LRRK2 mutations give rise to phenotypes that, at the individual level, are clinically indistinguishable from those of sporadic PD, including age of onset, symptoms and patterns of neurodegeneration in nigrostriatal dopaminergic neurons.
+Post-mortem LRRK2 brains also display accumulation of Lewy bodies-proteinaceous aggregates typically enriched in α -synuclein and ubiquitin-that are a pathological hallmark of PD (Kalia et al., 2015).
+Curiously, LRRK2 brains also frequently display Tau protein pathology; although the gene encoding Tau, MAPT has been strongly implicated in sporadic PD via genome-wide association studies, the accumulation of Tau is usually associated with other neurodegenerative conditions including Alzheimer's disease (lgbal et al., 2010; Nalls et al., 2014).
 Thus, LRRK2 may sit at the top of neurodegenerative cascades involving both α -synuclein and Tau.
-Complicating matters further, TDP-43 pathology, more usually associated with amyotrophic lateral sclerosis has been reported in a small number of LRRK2 brains (Wider et al., 2010; Ling et al., 2013), as have post-mortem brains with no apparent proteinopathies (Gaig et al., 2007; Takanashi et al., 2018).
+Complicating matters further, TAR DNA-binding protein 43 kDa (TDP-43) pathology, more usually associated with amyotrophic lateral sclerosis, has been reported in a small number of LRRK2 brains (Ling et al., 2013; Wider et al., 2010), as have post-mortem brains with no apparent proteinopathies (Gaig et al., 2007; Takanashi et al., 2018).

-Importantly, GWAS have also shown that LRRK2 has a major influence on an individual's risk of developing sporadic PD (Satake et al., 2009; Simon-Sanchez et al., 2009; Do et al., 2011; Lill et al., 2012).
-Thus, with gene variants of different severity either causing familial PD or contributing risk of sporadic PD, LRRK2 is considered a pleiomorphic risk locus for this condition (Cookson, 2015), and it is clear that the study of LRRK2 may have wider implications for other forms of neurodegenerative disease.
+Importantly, genome-wide association studies (GWAS) have also shown that LRRK2 has a major influence on an individual's risk of developing sporadic PD (Do et al., 2011; Lill et al., 2012; Satake et al., 2009; Simon-Sanchez et al., 2009).
+Thus, with gene variants of different severity either causing familial PD or contributing risk of sporadic PD, LRRK2 is considered a pleiomorphic risk locus for this 3 condition (Cookson, 2015) and it is clear that the study of LRRK2 may have wider implications for other forms of neurodegenerative disease.